 Once it’s done, go to the next section to reset the splash interface.

-Maybe you didn’t notice, but it looks like the gnome splash screen has been changed from how it was before, and to restore it, simply copy and paste the following command:
+Maybe you didn’t notice, but it looks like the GNOME splash screen has changed from how it appeared before.

 $ sudo update-alternatives --config default.plymouth